vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 ## Open Questions

 - Which of the options presented above should we choose?
 Are there other options to consider?
-    - The author of this propsal doc would like to recommend that we choose:
+    - The author of this proposal doc would like to recommend that we choose:
-      - "Option 1: Providing client secrets already hashed", because of the tradeoffs of advantages and disadvantages discussed above.
+      - "Option 1: Providing client secrets already hashed", because of the trade-offs of advantages and disadvantages discussed above.
 And also because client secrets should be decided by admins (see paragraph about that above).
       - And "Option 1: Explicitly associate specific clients with issuers", because it sets us up nicely for the upcoming multiple IDP feature.
-However, if the team does not have an appitite for doing this now, then we could choose "Option 2: Implicitly associate all clients with all issuers" for now and then reconsider when we implement the upcoming multiple IDPs feature.
+However, if the team does not have an appetite for doing this now, then we could choose "Option 2: Implicitly associate all clients with all issuers" for now and then reconsider when we implement the upcoming multiple IDPs feature.
 The security concerns raised above with Option 2 are especially important with multiple IDP support.
 - Should we make the initial ID token from an authorization flow more inert?
 (See the audience confusion section above for more details.)